frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 @phlipper

 ### Talk Title
-Cooking at Shopify: Taming a busy kitchen with many Chefs
+Cooking at Shopify: Taming a Busy Kitchen with Many Chefs

 ### Talk Description
 We use Chef to manage a large and rapidly growing infrastructure at Shopify.
 Our cookbooks are open to development not only by our Operations Team, but by all 200+ developers at the company, and we manage to maintain an environment of continuous delivery and continuous improvement for our infrastructure.
 In this workshop, I'll discuss our goals and motivations, some of our workflows, internal tooling, and security considerations when operating at our scale.
 We'll also spend some time setting up a similar environment and discussing sustainable infrastructure strategies.